TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Addparams/Index.rst

          \_offset

    Data type
-         int
+         integer

    Description
          Use this to define which tag you want to manipulate.

-         1 is the first tag in the input, 2 is the second, -1 is the last, -2 is the second last
+         1 is the first tag in the input, 2 is the second, -1 is the last, -2 is the second last.

    Default
          1